The Imperfective Paradox in Large Language Models: Results and Analysis

 \subsection{Fine-grained Analysis on Verb Semantics}

-Do all telic events trigger the same degree of teleological bias?
+Do all telic verb classes trigger the same degree of teleological bias?
 To answer this, we disaggregate the performance on Group A and Group C based on the four semantic sub-classes defined in \S\ref{sec:dataset}: \textit{Creation}, \textit{Consumption}, \textit{Change of State}, and \textit{Motion to Goal}.
 Figure \ref{fig:verb_analysis} visualizes the average accuracy across all evaluated models in the zero-shot setting.
 Detailed results for each model as well as for other prompt settings can be found in Appendix \ref{app:additional_results}.

-\textbf{The Resilience of Motion vs. The Creation Penalty.} We observe a significant semantic divergence.
-Verbs of \textit{Motion to Goal} (e.g., \textit{arrive, enter}) consistently yield the highest performance.
-In Group A, the average accuracy for Motion verbs is $\mathbf{46\%}$, significantly outperforming \textit{Creation} ($\mathbf{18\%}$) and \textit{Change of State} ($\mathbf{21\%}$).
-The performance gap is substantial: $\Delta_{Motion-Creation} \approx +28\%$ in Group A and $\approx +13\%$ in Group C.
+\paragraph{The Resilience of Motion vs. The Creation Penalty.} We observe a significant semantic divergence.
+Verbs of \textit{Motion to Goal} (e.g., ``\textit{arrive}'', ``\textit{enter}'') consistently yield the highest performance.
+In Group A, the average accuracy for \textit{Motion to Goal} verbs is $\mathbf{46\%}$, significantly outperforming \textit{Creation} ($\mathbf{18\%}$) and \textit{Change of State} ($\mathbf{21\%}$).
+The performance gap is substantial: $\Delta_{Motion-Creation} \approx +28\%$ in Group A and $\approx +13\%$ in Group C.\footnote{We additionally conducted a two-way repeated-measures ANOVA for Group~A and Group~C across models and semantic verb classes.
+The results revealed a significant main effect of verb class ($F(3,18)=6.98, p<0.01$).
+Crucially, we observed a significant interaction between group and verb class ($F(3,18)=3.88, p<0.05$), indicating that the impact of ambiguity varies across semantic classes.}

 We hypothesize that this stems from the nature of the resultative state.
-For \textit{Creation} verbs (e.g., \textit{build a house}), the result involves the existential realization of an object.
+For \textit{Creation} verbs (e.g., ``\textit{build}''), the result involves the existential realization of an object.
 This explicit ``coming into being'' appears to act as a stronger attractor in the language model's predictive distribution than a mere change in spatial coordinates involved in \textit{Motion}.
 Consequently, models exhibit higher resistance to negation when an artifact's existence is at stake.